October 19, 2020 04:35 PM | by The Fustany Team

 What You Can Do If Your Wife Is Diagnosed with Breast Cancer

 You might have heard of the painter Louis Wain.
 He became famous because of the story of how he tried to heal his wife from cancer.
 He noticed her deep love for cats, after he gifted her 'Peter' before she got sick.
 He then began painting her cats, which helped her cope with the pain.
 I was really moved by this story and I think it showed everyone a glimpse of how a man can help his wife through breast cancer or even how women can help their husbands.
-We know a lot of men don't know what to do when their wife is diagnosed with breast cancer.
+We know a lot of husband of breast cancer patients don't know what to do when their wife is diagnosed with breast cancer.
 They struggle with the loss for words and not being able to deal with difficult situations and that's okay, it is really hard.
 However, maybe some of these 7 tips can help you cope and reach your aim at supporting your wife through breast cancer.

 1. Pain and Constant Fatigue